HP - Health Professions

 HP 570.
 Selected Topics (0.5-4).

 Lecture/discussion; focuses on a discrete area content relevant to the health disciplines.
 In-depth study of a particular topic or concept, including didactic and current research findings and technological advances relevant to the topic.
-Repeatable to a maximum of 6 credit hours with program consent, upper-division status.
+Repeatable for a total of 6 credit hours with program consent, upper-division status.

 HP 570BA.
 Care of Populations Badge: Public Health Science (0.5).